AISS — Services

 • Budgets and timing.

-• Intended goals and a high-level approach.
+• Intended goals and a possible approach at a high level.

 Next steps after the intake

-How pricing is determined
+How the price is determined

 • Desired deliverables, evaluation moments and documentation.